qrichert/lessify/README.md

 _Output text through a pager._

-It uses `less` by default, or any pager set in the `PAGER` environment variable.
+It uses `less` by default, or any pager set by the `PAGER` environment variable.

 ## Example